eccentricdevotion/TARDIS/sqlite-mysql-tool.md

 ## Uh-oh! `***** SQL Error: no such column x`

 Make sure you're using the [latest build](http://tardisjenkins.duckdns.org:8080/job/TARDIS/lastSuccessfulBuild/).
+Run the plugin at least once on the server before trying the conversion.
 If it still breaks, create an issue on GitHub.

 ### Video